Genesis 43 – Joseph Meets His Brothers a Second Time

 And their father Israel said to them, “If it must be so, then do this: Take some of the best fruits of the land in your vessels and carry down a present for the man—a little balm and a little honey, spices and myrrh, pistachio nuts and almonds.
 Take double money in your hand, and take back in your hand the money that was returned in the mouth of your sacks; perhaps it was an oversight.
 Take your brother also, and arise, go back to the man.
 And may God Almighty give you mercy before the man, that he may release your other brother and Benjamin.
 If I am bereaved, I am bereaved!”

 a.
-Take some of the best fruits of the land in your vessels and carry down a present for the man: Once before, Jacob gave a generous gift to a potential enemy and it worked well (Esau in Genesis 33:10-11).
+Take some of the best fruits of the land in your vessels and carry down a present for the man: Once before, Jacob gave a generous gift to a potential enemy, and it worked well (Esau in Genesis 33:10-11).
+He hoped these gifts would buy the favor of the mysterious Egyptian official.

 b.
 Take double money in your hand: They took double money with them to Egypt to buy grain and the Egyptian leader’s favor.
 Since ten brothers went to Egypt and they took double money, there were 20 units of money.
 This answered exactly to the 20 pieces of silver they sold Joseph for (Genesis 37:28).
 The words for silver and money are the same.

 c.
-May God Almighty give you mercy before the man: It was good for Jacob to say and believe this, but we sense too much fatalism and too little faith (If I am bereaved, I am bereaved!).
+May God Almighty give you mercy before the man: It was good for Jacob to say and to believe this but seems to have had too much fatalism and too little faith (If I am bereaved, I am bereaved!).
 Faith and fatalism aren’t the same.

 B. The sons of Jacob face Joseph again.